multitudes/portfolio/README.md

 See the documentation at [https://multitudes.github.io/CoolCities/](https://multitudes.github.io/CoolCities/)

 ## Dailies
 Side project.
-The appa uses Firebase for authentication and as database of entries.
+The app uses Firebase for authentication and as database of entries.

 ## Das Grüne Band / The green belt app